basdegroot/raspberry-pi-kiosk/readme.md

 #Create Raspberry Pi Kiosk on Raspbian Debian Wheezy#
 With this tutorial you can create a 'fullscreen kiosk' which shows a webpage.
 This webpage will run in chromium.
-For the Epiphany Browser read [this article](https://github.com/elalemanyo/raspberry-pi-kiosk-screen#epiphany-browser)
+For the Epiphany Browser (ARMhf) read [this article](https://github.com/elalemanyo/raspberry-pi-kiosk-screen#epiphany-browser)
 ## Install Raspbian Debian Wheezy ##

 The first step is to install Raspbian on the Raspberry Pi.
 There are 2 ways to do this.